ay5710/MLOps/README.md

 - The possibility to add or remove movies
 - ...

+Create different clients able to track different movies, with a logging interface to the dashboard

 ## 3. Possible improvements
 Which could have been done but have not...
 - Use playwright for scrapping (more flexible than Selenium)
-- Implement (more) tests
-- Create different clients able to track different movies, with a logging interface to the dashboard
+- Implement (more) tests; but not access to the db in GitHub so can't be run from there, as part of workflows

 ### To do
 - *Optionnal:* use ArgoCD